I have not written so much lately, I do have to mention my WONKY iPhone XR lock out and SOS EMERGENCY “feature”.

 I am old, so I suffer many ailments as I get older.
 Consequently, I am awake at odd hours.
 Unlike most of my “peers”, I should know every in and out of Apple iPhone use.
 I take them apart for GRINS and to figure out or replace parts (like a screen or battery).

 You see, thanks to Sir Ives obsession with “thinness” Apple glues the batteries into laptops and most of their products, since 2012, I think.
 I bought the replacement battery.
 Then discovered it was bonded to the chassis.
-Many of you can remember when we could swap batteries?
-I have access to Apple Online tech support, Buy I really had to dig to find the info about the darn batteries.
+Many of you can remember when we could swap batteries, years ago?

 WHAT a pain in the butt.

 So why is it such a pain?
 The claim for the Lithium battery is that they don’t get a “memory”, meaning repeated charging lowers the battery units ability to hold a charge at least until they start to wear out, but Catcha-22 there is no zero charge!
 So you have to very carefully slide something thin under the battery, to release the adhesive.
 And it’s really friggin’ strong adhesive, made stronger by the heat charging the battery produces.
 Wound up creating my own wooden non-conductive pries, from a tongue depressors like doctors use.
 Metal strong and sharp enough might puncture the cells of the battery.
 The batteries are actually six varied rectangular rubber coated, different sized pieces wired together.
 Yes, lithium is highly explosive, and can catch fire, even in a highly depleted electrical charged state.
 So a puncture battery is bad and can short to the chassis while attempting removal.
 This is one project definitely not in DIY territory!

 Not just for Power connection, really applies to all ports.

 This was really bad of me for not checking more regularly.
 I don’t do much field work any more, or really go anywhere much less lugging a laptop.